Lithill/Plant-Planner/README.md

 This page has the following features:

-* Navigation bar, that turns into a hamburger menu on narrower screens.
+* Navigation bar, which turns into a hamburger menu on narrower screens.
 The links included go to the register, login, add a plant and my plants pages.
 Clicking on "Plant Planner" of the calendar plant icon will also take the user to the home page.

    ![Navbar](plantplanner/static/images/readme/navbar.webp)

    ![Narrow Navbar](plantplanner/static/images/readme/small_navbar.webp)

-* Footer, which includes working buttons to the home pages of instagram, twitter and facebook.
+* Footer, which includes working buttons to the home pages of Instagram, twitter, and Facebook.

    ![Footer](plantplanner/static/images/readme/footer.webp)